 1 1/2 cups gluten free whole grain flour (choose at least one: sorghum, millet, brown rice, buckwheat, white rice, sweet potato, almond, amaranth, teff, quinoa, coconut, oat …)

 4 teaspoons xanthan (some are made with corn) OR guar gum

 For yeast breads and pizza dough, you’ll want to change the ratio given above to equal parts starch and whole grain plus 1 teaspoon gum per cup of flour blend.

 If you prefer to purchase a pre-made blend which suits your food allergies, I totally understand (it’s very handy!).
 You may have to tweak some recipes, as all blends are different — some require more liquid than others, for example — but the corn-free blend I recommend is Better Batter Flour.

-Voted #1 Gluten Free All Purpose Flour 2 years in a row in the nationwide Gluten Free Awards.
+Voted #1 certified Gluten Free All Purpose Flour 3 years in a row in the nationwide Gluten Free Awards.

 At the end of the day, don’t be daunted by all these recipes and ratios, though.
 I don’t make a new blend for every recipe anymore.
 What I use EVERY day in ALL recipes is my gfJules™ Gluten Free All Purpose Flour.
-It takes the guess-work out of all of it; I know I can rely on it to work and it keeps my baked goods fresher longer.
-It truly makes gluten free life a lot easier!
+It takes the guess-work out of all of it; I know I can rely on it to work and it has been formulated with particular ingredients to keep baked goods fresher longer, and provide soft stretch to pastry crusts and doughs.